authts/oidc-client-ts/docs/migration.md

 ## oidc-client v1.11.5 to oidc-client-ts v2.0.0

 Ported library from JavaScript to TypeScript.
+Trying to keep the API as compatible as possible.
+The support for the outdated implicit flow has been removed.

 **OidcClientSettings:**
 - required is now authority